Belknap, Louisville: Architecture

 The Belknap neighborhood has many styles and ages of houses, the different styles represent more than a century of development.
 Some include: Bungalow, Arts & Crafts Movement, American Foursquare, Antebellum and Dutch Colonial.
 A handful of antebellum structures remain, including a former farmhouse on Eastview Avenue (now apartments), and a barn behind a house near the Douglass Loop.

 Recognition

 Belknap was recognized by Louisville Magazine in October 2010 as one of the most livable and lovable neighborhoods in Louisville and Jefferson County, Kentucky.
 In 2012, the neighborhood received a national award from Neighborhoods, USA.
 The recognition by Neighborhoods, USA is the first time a Kentucky neighborhood was recognized by this organization.

-A diverse and eclectic neighborhood, Belknap is rated as one of the most walkable neighborhoods in Louisville, based upon walkabilityscore.com.
-Belknap has one of the highest voter registrations of Democrats in all of Jefferson County and is ironically home to U.S. Senate Majority Leader Mitch McConnell and his wife Elaine Chao, former president of the United Way, director of the Peace Corps and United States Secretary of Labor.
+Belknap is known to be a diverse neighborhood, and was rated as one of the most walkable neighborhoods in Louisville, based upon walkabilityscore.com.
+Belknap has one of the highest voter registrations of Democrats in all of Jefferson County and is home to U.S. Senate Majority Leader Mitch McConnell and his wife Elaine Chao, former president of the United Way, director of the Peace Corps and United States Secretary of Labor.